Environmental Negotiation and Mediation

 Students will experience different negotiation perspectives first-hand by taking on the roles of attorney, client, task force member and national delegate, mediator.
 The first-hand experience will allow for focus on problem-solving approaches and gaining a sense for the dynamics of complex negotiations involving multiple stakeholders.

-There is no prerequisite for this class, which is designed to complement the Alternative Dispute Resolution class and other dispute resolution offerings at Lewis & Clark.
+- Prerequisite: There is no prerequisite for this class, which is designed to complement the Alternative Dispute Resolution class and other dispute resolution offerings at Lewis & Clark.

-Students are evaluated based on participation in class discussions and negotiations, written products (negotiation preparatory materials and reflective journals), and a final exam.
+- Evaluation Method: Participation in class discussions and negotiations, written products (negotiation preparatory materials and reflective journals), and a final exam.

 - Capstone: no